spncrptrsn/spncrptrsn.github.io/glenrock_design.md

 >There’re 3 levers/buttons somewhere in Glenrock.
 Pressing them in a specific order creates something positive for the player (e.g.: a >secret door unlocks, a useful item appears, ...).
 If the three levers are pulled in the wrong order, something negative happens (e.g.: >players get teleported, receive damage, ...).
 This should only happen after a 3rd lever is pulled.

 The Osiris code I wrote to power this puzzle is as follows.
 Each block of code below is what's referred to as a 'Rule,' consisting of a trigger conditions (IF), optional extra conditions (AND), and actions (THEN).
 Every action ends in a semi-colon.
-Actions beginning with DB_ add new database 'Facts' that can be checked as trigger or extra conditions.
+Actions beginning with DB_ add new database 'Facts' that can be checked as extra conditions.
 Removing database facts is done by prepending them with the NOT operator.

 ```
 IF